Postgraduate education: Nigeria

 Admission to a postgraduate degree programme in Nigeria requires a bachelor's degree with at least a Second Class Lower Division (not less than 2.75/5).
 Admission to Doctoral programmes requires an Academic master's degree with a minimum weighted average of 60% (B average or 4.00/5).
 In addition to this, applicants may be subjected to written and oral examinations depending on the school.
 Most universities with high numbers of applicants have more stringent admission processes.

-Postgraduate degrees in Nigeria include M.A., M.Sc., M.Ed., M.Eng., LL.M, M.Arch., M.Agric., M.Phil., PhD.
+Postgraduate degrees in Nigeria include M.A., M.Sc., M.Ed., M.Eng., LL.M, M.Arch., M.Agric., M.Phil., and Ph.D.
 The master's degree typically take 18–36 months with students undertaking coursework and presenting seminars and a dissertation.
 The doctoral degree is for a minimum of 36 months and may involve coursework alongside the presentation of seminars and a research thesis.
-Award of postgraduate degrees requires a defence of the completed research before a panel of examiners comprising external and internal examiners, Head of Department, Departmental Postgraduate Coordinator, Representative(s) of Faculty and Postgraduate School, and any other member of staff with a PhD in the department/faculty.
+Award of postgraduate degrees requires a defence of the completed research before a panel of examiners comprising external and internal examiners, Head of Department, Departmental Postgraduate Coordinator, Representative(s) of Faculty and Postgraduate School, and any other member of staff with a Ph.D. in the department/faculty.